BetaBulls/hacktools/README.md

 hacktools
 =========

-Tooling, infrastructure and frameworks for better hackathons.
+Open tools, infrastructure and frameworks for better hackathons.

 ---